CTXz/stm32f1-picopwner/README.md

 ## Building the target board exploit firmware

-> If you wish to skip the build process and just flash the target board exploit firmware onto your target STM32F1 board, you can download the latest pre-built target firmware from the [releases page](https://github.com/CTXz/stm32f1-picopwner/releases)
+> If you wish to skip the build process and just flash the target board exploit firmware onto your target STM32F1 board, you can download the latest pre-built target firmware binaries from the [releases page](https://github.com/CTXz/stm32f1-picopwner/releases)

 The attack relies on the target STM32F1 board getting a exploit firmware temporarily flashed onto its SRAM.
 This firmware contains a two-stage exploit that will dump the target board's flash memory to the serial port upon completion.